How to: Use Data Collections in a Dropdown Component

 Retrieving a Data Collection

-Typically you need to create a data collection to call.
-For this how-to guide, you'll call a pre-existing data collection called Human Height.
-You don't need to configure anything as long as you know the file name of the data collection.
+Typically you need to create a Data Collection whose data you want to retrieve.
+For this how-to guide, you'll call a pre-existing Data Collection called Human Height.
+You don't need to configure anything as long as you know the Data Collection's file name.

 Configuration